 What have we learned after talking to hundreds of contraction-tracking moms?
 Well, "normal contractions" is a relative term.
 Every pregnancy is different!
 "Normal contractions" at each stage of pregnancy comes down to understanding what is “normal for you.”
 To get you one step closer to understanding your "normal", let's go over the basics...Read more

 Once you hit the third trimester, things often get more intense.
 You might be more tired, more achy, and oh yes—experiencing more contractions.
-This common type of non-labor contraction is referred to as “Braxton Hicks” (named after the British doctor who first described them in 1872) contractions.
-Braxton Hicks are basically your run-of-the-mill, practice or […]Read more
+This common type of non-labor contraction is referred to as “Braxton Hicks” contractions (fun fact: they were named after the British doctor who first described them in 1872).
+Braxton Hicks contractions are […]Read more

 Here you are at 38, 39, 40, maybe even 41 or 42 weeks pregnant.
 You’re emotional, excited, and ready to meet your baby.
 Let’s be honest—you’re probably also exhausted, uncomfortable and uber-tired of the endless trips to the bathroom.
 All you’ve got to do now is wait for labor to start… And while it seems […]Read more

 What does a contraction feel like?
 What are the differences between Braxton Hicks contractions and labor contractions?
 Am I in labor?